-After the Annual General Meeting of 7 May 2019, called to propose the re-election of existing Directors, five out of twelve of the Directors serving on the Board of Directors will qualify as independent - equivalent to 42% - which exceeds the one-third proportion recommended by the Afep-Medef Code for controlled companies.
+After the 2020 Annual General Meeting called to propose the re-election of existing Directors, four out of eleven of the Directors serving on $the \ Board \ of \ Directors \ would \ qualify \ as \ independent - equivalent \ to \ 36.4\% - which \ exceeds \ the \ one-third \ proportion \ recommended \ by \ the \ angle \ angl$ Afep-Medef Code for controlled companies.
+On the basis of the recommendations of the Appointments and Compensation Committee, the Board of Directors intends to continue to search for a new independent member to strengthen the proportion of independent members on the Board.

 5.2.6.
-Non-voting Directors
+Non-Voting Directors

-Non-voting Directors, elected for three-year terms, attend Board meetings in an advisory capacity only.
+Non-Voting Directors, elected for three-year terms, attend Board meetings in an advisory capacity only.
 They express opinions or make observations that they deem appropriate.
-No more than five non-voting Directors may sit on the Board.
-The age limit for serving as a non-voting Director is 80.
+No more than five Non-Voting Directors can sit on the Board.
+The age limit for serving as a Non-Voting Director is 80.

-Gérald de Roquemaurel was appointed as a non-voting Director at the Annual General Meeting of 15 May 2018 after serving as a Company Director for 12 years.
+Gérald de Roquemaurel was appointed as a Non-Voting Director at the Annual General Meeting of 15 May 2018 after serving as a Company Director for 12 years.

-Henri Giscard d'Estaing and Gilles Pinoncély were appointed non-voting Directors at the Annual General Meeting of 13 May 2016 after serving as Company Directors for 12 and 13 years, respectively.
-Only Gilles Pinoncély will be proposed for re-election at the Annual General Meeting of 7 May 2019.
-Given the statutory age limit, his term of office will expire at the Annual General Meeting to approve the financial statements for the financial year ending December 31, 2020.
+Gilles Pinoncély, a member of the founding Guichard family who was appointed as a Non-Voting Director in 2016 after serving as a Company Director for 13 years, was re-elected at the Annual General Meeting of 7 May 2019.
+Given the statutory age limit, his term of office will expire in 2021 at the Annual General Meeting called to approve the financial statements for the financial year ending 31 December 2020.

-As non-voting Directors on the Board of Directors, their expertise and extensive knowledge of the Group, its operations, and the retail sector enriches debate and discussion between the Directors.
+As Non-Voting Directors on the Board of Directors, their expertise and extensive knowledge of the Group, its operations, and the retail sector enriches debate and discussion between the Directors.
 At the Audit Committee's request, Gilles Pinoncély is invited to attend Audit Committee meetings where he provides opinions or observations based on his significant expertise in the operations side of business.
+The Non-Voting Directors are subject to the same obligations as the other Directors with regard to keeping information confidential and abstaining from carrying out transactions involving Company securities, under the conditions set forth in the Company's Insider Trading Policy.